Techy Gran grew up in one of Canada's coldest provinces and shares information for others on how to make it safely

 DIY Hand Warmers

-You can make hand warmers by using a couple of Ziploc bags (one fits inside the other, so one large, one medium or small), some salt (we use the kind that we put on walks to melt the ice in Canada.
-Buy it from the hardware store), and tap water.
+You can make hand warmers by using a couple of Ziploc bags (one fits inside the other, so one large, one medium or small), some salt (we use the kind that we put on walks to melt the ice here in Canada, which you can buy from the hardware store), and tap water.

 The concept of battery-heated outerwear took a long time to hit the store racks and regular people's backs in this Canada, this land of overwhelming winter.
 I think we all heard about battery-heated mittens back in the 70s.
 Most of us didn't know that motorcyclists, skiers, and other more elite winter athletes were plugging into battery-operated heated outerwear in the 1990s.
 The closest many of us came to electrically-heated comfort was the driver's battery-heated car seat.